async-library/react-async/CONTRIBUTING.md

 yarn test:compat
 ```

 This runs all tests using various versions of `react` and `react-dom`, to check for compatibility with older/newer versions of React.
-This is what Travis runs.
+This is what CircleCI and Travis run.

 ### Working with the examples

 In the `examples` folder, you will find sample React applications that use React Async in various ways with various other libraries.
 Please add a new example when introducing a major new feature.
+Make sure to add it to `now.json` so it is automatically deployed when merged to `master`.

+### Resolving issues

+Sometimes your dependencies might end up in a weird state, causing random issues, especially when working with the examples.
+In this case it often helps to run `yarn clean -y && yarn bootstrap`.
+This will delete `node_modules` from all packages/examples and do a clean install.